Mature Masculine

 Start small: Try a new route, a new food, a new conversation.
 Small explorations build confidence for larger ones.

-Notice your comfort zone: What territories—physical, intellectual, emotional—do you avoid?
-Where has your world become too small?
+Notice our comfort zone: What territories—physical, intellectual, emotional—do we avoid?
+Where has our world become too small?

-Practice returning: Reflect on what you've learned.
+Practice returning: Reflect on what we've learned.
 Share discoveries with others.
 The Explorer who never returns becomes the Orphan.

-Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did.
-The mature Explorer knows this—not as permission for recklessness, but as a reminder that the unlived life exacts its own cost.
+Twenty years from now we will be more disappointed by the things we didn't do than by the ones we did.
+The Mature Explorer knows this—not as permission for recklessness, but as a reminder that the unlived life exacts its own cost.

 Inquiry